zoppellarielena/Reports-for-Stochastic-Methods-for-Finance/Readme.md

 # Financial Mathematics Reports
 This repository contains six reports covering various topics related to financial mathematics.
-The reports were written in Spring 2023 for the course
+The reports were written for the course
-*Stochastic Methods for Finance* at the University of Padova (academic year 2022-2023).
+*Stochastic Methods for Finance* at the University of Padova.

 The reports delve into the following topics:
 1. Pricing a Call Option using the Binomial Model, specifically analyzing real data from the Walt Disney Company.